 Anti CSRF Tokens ASP.NET

-In short, CSRF abuses the trust relationship between browser and server.
-This means that anything that a server uses in order to establish trust with a browser (e.g., cookies, but also HTTP/Windows Authentication) is exactly what allows CSRF to take place - but this only the first piece for a successful CSRF attack.
+CSRF abuses the trust relationship between browser and server.
+This means that anything that a server uses in order to establish trust with a browser (e.g., cookies, but also HTTP/Windows Authentication) is exactly what allows CSRF to take place.
+This is only the first piece for a successful CSRF attack, however.

-The second piece is a web form or request which contains parameters predictable enough that an attacker could craft their own malicious form/request which, in turn, would be successfully accepted by the target service.
+The second piece is a web form or request containing parameters that are: predictable enough an attacker could craft their own malicious form/request which, in turn, would be successfully accepted by the target service.
 Then, usually through social engineering or XSS, the victim would trigger that malicious form/request submission while authenticated to the legitimate service.
 This is where the browser/server trust is exploited.

 In order to prevent CSRF in ASP.NET, anti-forgery tokens (also known as request verification tokens) must be utilized.

-These tokens are simply randomly-generated values included in any form/request that warrants protection.
-Note that this value should be unique for every individual session.
+These tokens are randomly-generated values included in any form/request that warrants protection.
+Note that this value should be unique for every session.
 This guarantees that every form/request is tied to the authenticated user and, therefore, protected from CSRF.